 The diet-heart hypothesis is a curious creature.
 To some scientists and physicians, the hypothesis that saturated fat causes heart disease is a zombie.
-Despite all the stakes they drive deep into its heart, it just won’t die.
+Despite all the stakes driven deeply into its heart, it just won’t die.

 Questionable policy decisions

-The right policy decisions would have measurably different impact on individual and societal health.
+The right policy decisions would have a measurably different impact on individual and societal health.

 Click here to read: Teicholz: How low-fat diets can cause a heart attack

 To that end, Swiss Re has developed a targeted life insurance model.
-The aim: to assess the population effect of nutrition strategies on health.
+The aim, Schoonbee said, is to assess the population effect of nutrition strategies on health.
 Specifically, strategies to reduce longer-term risk markers associated with type 2 diabetes, prediabetes, and metabolic syndrome.

 If all those affected followed such a strategy, the model estimates an annual reduction in total death claims of 13%, Schoonbee and Elefteriadis say.
 That translates to substantial gains for life insurers paying billions in death claims annually.